asshah4/sympathetc-innervation/3_draft.md

 stellate, however after injury, its levels are increased to almost all neurons within 72 hours.(Herring et al., 2012)

-The direct effect of sympathetic firing is through the release of NE, which can bind to four different adrenergic receptors (AR).
-B1 and B2 adrenergic recept

-i.
-B1 and B2 adrenergic receptors are present in cardiac myocytes at
-    sympathetic synaptic terminals; B1AR accumulate at synapses, while B2AR undergo endocytosis/internalization.
-(Shcherbakova et
-    al., 2007) Beta-agonists lead to increase in cardiac mass through increased size of cardiac myocytes.
-(Franzoso, Zaglia, & Mongillo, 2016; Zaglia et al., 2013)

-ii.
-Almost all cardiomyocytes are in contact with sympathetic neurons
-    (similar proportion to contact c- capillaries).
-(Hirsch et al., 2013) Basal/trophic sympathetic release leads to cardiomyocyte eutrophy (loss of beta-agonism leads to atrophy).

 Cardiomyopathy
 --------------